5yutan5/PyQtDarkTheme/README.md

 ### QPalette and stylesheet

-You can also only load QPalette and stylesheet. `qdarktheme.setup_theme` uses following functions internally.
+You can also only load QPalette and stylesheet. `qdarktheme.setup_theme` uses the following functions internally.

 ```Python
 palette = qdarktheme.load_palette(theme="dark")